Acellera/htmd/doc/source-parameterize/tutorial.rst

 Choose QM level
 ---------------

-The default QM level is the denisty functional theory (DFT) with B3LYP exchange-correlation functional and DFT-D3 dispersion correction.
-The level of theory can be changed with ``--theory`` flag, i.e. ``--theory HF`` switches to Hartree-Fock metohd.
+The default QM level is the density functional theory (DFT) with B3LYP exchange-correlation functional and DFT-D3 dispersion correction.
+The level of theory can be changed with ``--theory`` flag, i.e. ``--theory HF`` switches to Hartree-Fock method.

 The default basis sets are ``cc-pVZD``, though for a negatively charged molecule, more diffuse ``aug-cc-pVZD`` are used.
 The basis sets can be changed with ``--basis`` flag, i.e. ``--basis 6-31G*``.